wp-plugins/wp-property/readme.txt

 * [property_overview template=detailed-overview] will load property-overview-detailed-overview.php from your theme folder.

 = New features =
+* Add predefined values for any attribute in Admin Tab that will create a dropdown input field on the property editing page.
 * Pagination back-button support.
 * Slovakian translation.